Despite the benefits of Wellbutrin, there has been anecdotal evidence that Wellbutrin may have a potential to be misused and addictive.

 People wonder, is Wellbutrin a narcotic?
 There is some confusion about Wellbutrin being a narcotic because it does have the potential for misuse.
 However, Wellbutrin isn’t a narcotic.
 It affects neurotransmitters in the brain, but it doesn’t bind to opioid receptors as narcotics do.
 Wellbutrin also isn’t a controlled substance in the sense that narcotics are.

 Along with injecting Wellbutrin, some recreational users will crush the tablets to snort them.
 This provides all of the effects of the drug directly into the bloodstream at one time and bypasses the time-release elements of Wellbutrin.
 It’s extremely dangerous, however, and can cause serious health problems.
 For example, Wellbutrin can be caustic when it’s injected.
 It can damage tissues significantly as a result.
+High doses of Wellbutrin can also increase the risk of seizures.
 In some places, such as Canada, recreational Wellbutrin use has led to the rise of the nickname “poor man’s cocaine.”